-Nomination committee's work ahead of the 2023 Annual General Meeting
+Nomination committee's work ahead of the 2025 Annual General Meeting

-Ahead of the 2023 Annual General Meeting, the nomination committee held four minuted meetings and was in regular contact in between.
+Ahead of the 2025 Annual General Meeting, the nomination committee held three minuted meetings and was in regular contact in between.
 In its work, the nomination committee has taken note of the internal evaluation of the Board's work, taken the Chairman's account of the Board's work and the CEO's account of the company's strategies.
-The nomination committee chairman has also interviewed individual Board members.
+Together with other members of the committee, the nomination committee chairman has also interviewed individual Board members.